-In the baseline scenario, $CO_2$ emissions due to the use of fossil fuels or due to the generation of electricity or heat (steam or non-steam thermal energy), or in cogeneration, when appropriate, should be considered. $CH_4$ emissions from uncontrolled burning or decomposition of biomass residues should also be considered, when applicable.
+In the baseline scenario, CO2 emissions due to the use of fossil fuels or due to the generation of electricity or heat (steam or non-steam thermal energy), or in cogeneration, when appropriate, should be considered.
+CH4 emissions from uncontrolled burning or decomposition of biomass residues should also be considered, when applicable.

 In the project scenario, it is expected that GHG emissions will not be generated, or these will be reduced; therefore, the different activities that generate GHG emissions must be considered.
 For geothermal CCMPs, fugitive CO2 and CH4 emissions from non-condensable gases contained in geothermal steam and CO2 emissions from the use of fossil fuels must be considered.
 For new hydroelectric CCMPs with reservoirs, CO2 emissions due to site preparation or reservoir area must be considered.
-For hydroelectric CCMPs with already established reservoirs, CH4 emissions from the use of fossil fuels in complementary operations and in solar production processes.
+For hydroelectric CCMPs with already established reservoirs, CH4 emissions from solid or liquid waste disposal should be considered.
+For solar CCMPs, CO2 emissions from the use of fossil fuels in complementary operations and in solar production processes.
 For CCMP that include biomass, the CO2 emissions, CH4 and N2O.
-In cogeneration CCMP, CO2 emissions from fossil fuel consumption for processe elements, power generation (electricity and heat) on site and by cogeneration facilities.
+In cogeneration CCMP, CO2 emissions from fossil fuel consumption for process elements, power generation (electricity and heat) on site and by cogeneration facilities.

 No significant sources of leakage are expected in this type of CCMP; however, the different activities that could generate them should be considered.
-For CCMP that include biomass, $CO_2$ emissions must be considered.
+For CCMP that include biomass, CO_2 emissions must be considered.